Mama-piii/Gentoo/README.md

 a make.conf customized for my own setup on an Acer Aspire 3 15" with an AMD Ryzen 5 5500U

+Before running the script, make sure to partition your drive and adjust the script to match your disk.

 The post-installation script performs the following actions:

 Installs Flatpak and Gentoolkit